tim-herpich/tim-herpich.github.io/index.markdown

   <h2><i class="fas fa-user"></i> About Me</h2>
   <h3>Professional Career</h3>
   <p>
-    Since 2020, I have been a <strong>consultant</strong> in the financial services industry for German and Suisse clients.
-Currently, I am working at the Zurich office of a
+    I have been a <strong>consultant</strong> in the financial services industry since 2020 and currently work at the Zurich office of a
-    <a href="https://www.d-fine.com/en/locations/switzerland/">European consulting boutique</a>.
+    <a href="https://www.d-fine.com/en/locations/switzerland/">European consulting boutique</a>, serving German and Suisse clients.
     My expertise lies in the <strong>mathematical modeling of financial risks</strong> and the
     <strong>development of bespoke software solutions</strong> tailored to client needs.
   </p>